JaceITG/CalendarBot/README.md

 ![/get name: GH201 Final](https://i.imgur.com/uYcR1xA.png)

 Using queries with the `/get` command allows for more advanced filtering and aggregation of events.
-For example, querying all events with "final in name" will return a list of all final exams we have stored in the database.
+For example, querying all events with "final in name" will return a list of all final exams we have stored in the database, [automatically sorted](scheduler.py#L51) in chronological order.

 ![Final exams](https://i.imgur.com/Up42xR8.png)